triicst/IT/PowerShell/Docker/README.md

 docker run -ti --rm -v /home/rmcdermo:/home fredhutch/powershell
 ```

-The above will create a new container from the image you created and drop you at the PowerShell command prompt.
+The above will create a new container from the image you created in the step above and drop you at the PowerShell command prompt.
 The path '/home/rmcdermo' on the docker host will be mounted in the conatiner at '/home'.

 ```
 Copyright (C) 2016 Microsoft Corporation.
 All rights reserved.